Corked thigh

 Treatment for corked thigh

-Treatment involves rest, ice and compression and elevation of the limb.
-Advice should be sought from a doctor or physiotherapist as soon as possible regarding management of the injury as there may be a risk of a complication called myositis ossificans.
-This occurs when bone grows within the muscle as a result of damage to the bone sheath.
+Advice should be sought from a doctor or physiotherapist as soon as possible regarding management of the injury as there may be a risk of a complication called myositis ossificans, particularly if the contusion is severe.
+Myositis ossificans occurs when calcification occurs in the healing haematoma and bone develops in the muscle.
 Myositis ossificans can be caused by returning to training too early after the injury and incorrect massage therapy.
-A doctor or physiotherapist will be able to advise on stretching exercises and when to start them.
+The condition is self-limiting and the bone is gradually reabsorbed.